ESimCSE: Enhanced Sample Building Method for Contrastive Learning of Unsupervised Sentence Embedding: Introduction

-To alleviate this problem, we propose a simple but effective enhancement method to unsup-SimCSE.
+To alleviate this problem, we propose a simple but effective enhancement method to SimCSE.
 For each positive pair, we expect to change the length of a sentence without changing its semantic meaning.
 Existing methods to change the length of a sentence generally use random insertion and random deletion.
 However, inserting randomly selected words into a sentence may introduce extra noise, which will probably distort the meaning of the sentence; deleting keywords from a sentence will also change its semantics substantially.
-Therefore, we propose a safer method, termed ``word repetition", which randomly duplicates some words in a sentence.
-For example, as shown in Table 2, the original sentence is ``I like this apple because it looks so fresh and I think it should be delicious."
-Random insertion may generate ``I \textbf{don't} like this apple because \textbf{but} it looks so \textbf{not} fresh and I think it should be \textbf{dog} delicious." , and random deletion may generate ``I this apple because it looks so and I think it should be.".
-Both deviate far from the meaning of the original sentence.
-On the contrary, the method of ``word repetition" may get ``I like \textbf{like} this apple because it looks so \textbf{so} fresh and \textbf{and} I think it should be delicious.", or ``I \textbf{I} like this apple \textbf{apple} because it looks \textbf{looks} so fresh \textbf{fresh} and I think it should be delicious \textbf{delicious}."
-Both keep the meaning of the original sentence quite well.
+Such operations are detrimental to SimCSE learning, which is also discussed in a contemporaneous work \cite{chuang2022diffcse}.
+Therefore, we propose a safer method, termed ``word repetition'', which randomly duplicates some words in a sentence.
+For example, as shown in Table 2, either random insertion or random deletion may generate a sentence that deviates far from the meaning of the original sentence.
+On the contrary, the method of ``word repetition'' maintains the meaning of the original sentence quite well.